ocristian/java-box/lambdas-and-streams/README.md

 #####Local Variable Capture

-Efectivelly final, a variable that meets the requirements for final variables Closure on values, not on variables
+Effectively final, a variable that meets the requirements for final variables Closure on values, not on variables

 ```java